rmsprofesh-source/Rhondalbi-portfolio-sql-ssrs-powerbi/Documentation/03_GenerateEmployeesAndHistory_Doc.md

 Script 03 generates all **employees** and all **related HR activity**, creating a realistic but fully deterministic dataset.
 This includes job assignments, salary history, promotions, department transfers, skill assignments, training events, and performance appraisals.

-This script is the heart of the HR Analytics dataset.
+This script is the heart of the TechCorp_HR_Analytics dataset.

 ---